managedBlog/managedBlog.github.io/managed/_posts/2019-12-24-Do-I-Belong-at-this-table.md

   - About Me
 ---

-_This is the first post in a series on Impostor Syndrome among IT Pros.
-I will be talking about my journey, the people who have inspired me, and how we can deal with this common challenge that faces many of us._
+<small>_This is the first post in a series on Impostor Syndrome among IT Pros.
+I will be talking about my journey, the people who have inspired me, and how we can deal with this common challenge that faces many of us._</small>

 {% capture fig_img %}
 ![Special thanks to @rundavidrun]({{ "https://managedBlog.github.io/managed/assets/images/legacy/2019-12-24-impostorsyndrome_orig.jpg" | relative_url }})